Wild Fields: History

 The Crimean Khanate circa 1600.
 Note that the areas marked Poland and Muscovy were claimed rather than administered and were thinly populated.

-From the Neolithic Revolution and intermittently until the middle of the second millennium AD, the area served as a borderland and arena of intense struggle between agriculture-practicing settled peoples to the and the nomads of the Eurasian Steppe.
+From the Neolithic Era and intermittently until the middle of the second millennium AD, the area served as a borderland and area of intense struggle between agriculture-practicing settled peoples to the west and the nomads of the Eurasian Steppe.
 Nomadism prevailed in the Wild Fields since antiquity, and settled life (civilization) was established with great difficulty.
-For centuries, the region was only sparsely populated by various nomadic groups such as Scythians, Sarmatians, Alans, Huns, Cumans, Khazars, Bulgars, Pechenegs, Kipchaks, Turco-Mongols, Tatars and Nogais.
+For centuries, the region was sparsely populated by various nomadic groups such as Scythians, Sarmatians, Alans, Huns, Cumans, Khazars, Bulgars, Pechenegs, Kipchaks, Turco-Mongols, Tatars and Nogais.
 There were Pontic Greek colonies on the Pontic steppes of the Wild Fields — Tanais, Olbia, Borysthenes, Nikonion, Tyras.

-The rule of Great Khazaria on these lands was replaced by Kievan Rus, and Kievan Rus was replaced by the Mongol Empire.
-The steppes of the Wild Fields were suitable for the development of agriculture, animal husbandry, and crafts, which led to their colonization as early as the Kievan state.
-This was hindered by the raids of steppe nomads that roamed these lands in waves.
+The rule of Great Khazaria on these lands was won by Kievan Rus, then Kievan Rus was replaced by the Mongol Empire.
+The steppes of the Wild Fields were suitable for the development of agriculture, animal husbandry, horse breeding and crafts, which led to their colonization as early as the Kievan state.
+These attempts to settle the land was hindered by aggressive raids from the steppe nomads that ranged across those lands in waves.
 After the Mongol invasion of Kievan Rus', the territory was ruled by the Golden Horde until the Battle of Blue Waters (1362), which allowed Algirdas to claim it for the Grand Duchy of Lithuania.
-As a result of the Battle of the Vorskla River in 1399, his successor Vytautas lost the territory to Temür Qutlugh, the khan of the Golden Horde.
+As a result of the Battle of the Vorskla River in 1399, the successor Vytautas lost the territory to Temür Qutlugh, the khan of the Golden Horde.